-keeping the drive alive.
 After that, the Buckeyes featured Snow almost exclusively with the exception of a big 30-yard reception by junior Bobby Olive, making his first appearance in two weeks.

+pearance in two weeks.
 Snow finished off the drive with a punishing one-yard run before Frey hit split end Jeff Graham in the end zone for a two-point conversion.